 The Rainy Day Trust has been around helping people since 1843.
-We provide financial and other support to people who have worked for 1 year in DIY, builders’ merchants, hardware, housewares, garden centres, as well as people whom have worked in the glass and pottery industries and are struggling on low incomes and have savings under £10,000.
+We provide financial and other support to people who have worked for one year in DIY, builders’ merchants, hardware, housewares, garden centres, as well as people whom have worked in the glass and pottery industries and are struggling on low incomes and have savings under £10,000.

 We can offer regular cash assistance of up to £100 a month, paid straight into your bank account, or buy essential items like beds, cookers or pay towards house repairs and training.
-We also offer a free one-hour legal consultation, housing advice, debt advice, a free welfare benefits check, 5 free telephone-based counselling sessions, e-learning packages, apprenticeship support and a fuel poverty pack to heat homes over the winter.
+We also offer a free one-hour legal consultation, housing advice, debt advice, a free welfare benefits check, five free telephone-based counselling sessions, e-learning packages, apprenticeship support and a fuel poverty pack to heat homes over the winter.

 Anywhere in the United Kingdom.

 Yes.
-We have a partnership package where companies can donate £1,000 a year to us, and in return we arrange for various pieces of recognition for them.
+We have a partnership package where companies can donate £1,200 a year to us, and in return we arrange for various pieces of recognition for them.
 We are developing a new partner support package that will give them a dedicated telephone line for staff and ex-staff to call.
 Some companies hold fundraising events during the year on our behalf.
-Others donate stock that we can use as prizes.
+Others donate stock that we can sell or use as prizes.